Covirt/ICMC/content/post/WinterTour2022/index.md

 ---
-title: Hello World
+title: Winter Tour 2022
-description: Welcome to Hugo Theme Stack
+description: Once again, ICMC goes to Scotland
-slug: hello-world
+slug: winter-tour
-date: 2022-03-06 00:00:00+0000
+date: 2022-12-19
 image: cover.jpg
 categories:
-    - Example Category
+    - Winter Tour
 tags:
-    - Example Tag
+    - Scotland
 ---

 Welcome to Hugo theme Stack.
 This is your first post.
 Edit or delete it, then start writing!